tecnobabble/vulnfeed_2_tenb/README.md

 * SC_ADDRESS can be an IP or hostname.
 * SC_PORT is optional; defaults to 443.
 * The user who's API keys you select should be a part of the same primary group as the user who will use the objects created, though objects can be shared to other groups.
-* The user must be able to create alerts, if the `--alert` flag is used, otherwise no specific user role is needed for this user, as any user can create queries, assets, and reports or view plugin attribute data.
+* The user must be able to create alerts, if the `--alert` flag is used, otherwise no specific user role is needed for this user, as any user can create queries, assets, dashboards, and reports or view plugin attribute data.
 * If desired to be used in multiple organizations within one [Tenable.sc](https://www.tenable.com/products/tenable-sc) console, run the script multiple times, specifiying different API keys for a user in each organization.

 ## Requirements